kjpou1/rnn_lstm_from_scratch/README.md

 ---

 Happy building 🔁
 Let's make it learn 🦖 ➡️ 📝
+Become one with the gradients.